Why should you avoid dairy in your MS diet?

 In their best-selling book The China Study: The Most Comprehensive Study of Nutrition Ever Conducted and the Startling Implications for Diet, Weight Loss, and Long-Term Health, Drs.
 Thomas Campbell and T. Colin Campbell argue that the best diet for overall human health is a plant-based diet of whole foods.
 For people with MS, the book is interesting reading, as it links animal fat and protein, especially cow’s milk, with MS and a range of other Western diseases.

-Alternatives to dairy are widely available in a range of substitutes for milk, cheese, ice cream, yogurt, and even butter.
-These are made from such foods as almonds or nuts, hemp, rice, oats and soy.
+Alternatives to dairy are widely available in a range of substitutes for milk, cheese, ice cream, yoghurt, and even butter.
+These are made from such foods as almonds or cashew nuts, hemp, rice, oats and soy.
 You can even make your own.

-Check the ingredients as some alternative milks contain oil which is restricted on the OMS Program.
+Check the ingredients, as some alternative milks contain oils which are best avoided on the OMS Program.

 1. Malosse D, Perron H, Sasco A, et al. Correlation between milk and dairy product consumption and multiple sclerosis prevalence: a worldwide study.
 Neuroepidemiology 1992; 11:304-312